d0ugr/jungle/README.md

 ### **Model Testing**

-To run all automated RSpec model tests ()
+To run all automated RSpec model tests.  `--format documentation` provides a more readable output when running this on the command line.

 ```sh
 bin/rspec [--format documentation]